nicklausbrown/data-science-platform-requirements/index.md

 - Tracks feature metadata and lineage (creation, update, deletions)

 ### Stakeholder Motivations
-- As a data scientist, I want a feature store for models to ensure that the data I train with and the data the model performs inference on don’t diverge, that I have access to features that are already engineered (reducing workload and duplicative data), and there is ideally a single source of truth for a feature.
+- As a data scientist, I require a feature store for models to ensure that the data I train with and the data the model performs inference on don’t diverge, that I have access to features that are already engineered (reducing workload and duplicative data), and there is ideally a single source of truth for a feature.
-- As a data engineer, I want a feature store so that I can support multiple teams’ models in a singular location - meaning I can optimize access, priority, and monitoring
+- As a data engineer, I require a feature store so that I can support multiple teams’ models in a singular location - meaning I can optimize access, priority, and monitoring
-- As a software engineer, I want a feature store so that I can make changes to my code that might affect a feature downstream and notify the teams using that feature of the change before pushing into production and breaking machine learning models.
+- As a software engineer, I require a feature store so that I can make changes to my code that might affect a feature downstream and notify the teams using that feature of the change before pushing into production and breaking machine learning models.
-- As a technical manager, I want a feature store so that I can release new models recently trained with confidence into inference mode, delivering results to the business faster and more consistently
+- As a technical manager, I require a feature store so that I can release new models recently trained with confidence into inference mode, delivering results to the business faster and more consistently

 ## Annotation and sampling system
 ### Implementation Details